Invariant measures in simple and in small theories: A non definably amenable group definable in a simple theory

-{\bf Proof of Corollary 1.9: existence of a nonamenable simple theory.} Let $M = (K,c)$ be a saturated model of $T^{*}$.
+\begin{proof}[Proof of Corollary \ref{cor simple and non amen}.]
+Let $M = (K,c)$ be a saturated model of $T^{*}$.
 Adjoin an ``affine copy" of $SL_{2}(K)$ as a new sort.
 Namely add a new sort $S$ together with a regular action of $SL_{2}(K)$ on $S$, to get a (saturated) structure $M'$.
-Any automorphism invariant Keisler measure on the sort $S$ would yield a translation invariant Keisler measure on $SL_{2}(K)$, contradicting Theorem 1.8.
+Then there is a unique $1$-type over $\emptyset$ realized in $S$.
+Any automorphism invariant Keisler measure on the sort $S$ would yield a translation invariant Keisler measure on $SL_{2}(K)$, contradicting Theorem \ref{thm Main theorem 2}. \end{proof}

-\begin{Remark} Combining the proof of Theorem 1.8 with the setting of \cite{Chatzidakis-Pillay}, it should be possible to obtain the following generalization of Theorem 1.8.
+\begin{Remark} Combining the proof of Theorem \ref{thm Main theorem 2} with the setting of \cite{Chatzidakis-Pillay}, it should be possible to obtain the following generalization of Theorem \ref{thm Main theorem 2}.
 Let $T$ be a simple model complete theory eliminating $\exists^{\infty}$ quantifier, and $G$ a definable group containing a non-abelian free subgroup (as an abstract group, not necessarily definable).
 Then there exists a simple theory $T^*$ expanding $T$ so that forking in $T^*$ coincides with forking in the reduct $T$ (in particular, $T^*$ has the same SU-rank as $T$) and $G$ is not definably amenable in $T^*$. \end{Remark}